International Students Immigration Blog

 • Eligibility: Aimed at F1 students enrolled in certain academic programs (Day 1 CPT Universities) that require immediate participation in Curricular Practical Training (CPT) from day 1 of the curriculum.

-• Duration: Can be utilized from the first day of the program, allowing to continue your previous F1 work authorization during your studies.
+• Duration: This can be utilized from the first day of the program, allowing you to continue your previous F1 work authorization during your studies.

 • Advantages: Enables students to continue their previous work while completing their academic program at affordable tuition.